 Once the chateaubriand steak is cooked to your liking, remove it from the oven and let it rest for about 5 minutes.
 This allows the juices to redistribute and ensures tender and juicy meat.

-See also How to cook tilapia healthy
+See also How to cook salted pork

 Slice the chateaubriand against the grain into thick slices and serve immediately.
 Enjoy!